helje5/wren-swift/README.md

 This is not complete and we may not finish it.
 A major thing missing in wren is [reentrancy](https://github.com/wren-lang/wren/issues/487) with the host environment.
+Another issue is that host functions do not get any function environment, i.e. no function specific userdata pointer, or other means which would allow a trampoline.
 PRs are still welcome, and we'll see where wren is going in the future.

 This SwiftPM package embeds Wren itself, i.e. it contains the amalgation in a vendored